GlitchSecure/website/_posts/2024-01-06-the-hidden-cost-of-self-managed-dast.md

 # Whether or not comments are enabled.
 This hasn't been implemented yet, but generally we can leave them enabled for anything that's not an update.
 ---

-In April of 2023 PortSwigger —the company that makes the popular security testing tool Burp— [announced a new pricing model](https://portswigger.net/blog/new-burp-suite-enterprise-edition-pay-as-you-scan-pricing) for their Enterprise scanning offering.
-This model, called "Pay as you scan," lowers the financial barrier of entry by reducing the upfront cost of the software and, instead, charges based on a usage-based billing model that depends on the number of hours scanned.
-While the $1,999 price tag may seem appealing, there are a number of other factors to consider that contribute to the final price tag.
+In April 2023, PortSwigger — the company behind Burp — [announced a pay-as-you-scan pricing model](https://portswigger.net/blog/new-burp-suite-enterprise-edition-pay-as-you-scan-pricing) for Burp Suite Enterprise Edition.
+That product is now called [Burp Suite DAST](https://portswigger.net/burp/releases/dast-2025-5-formerly-enterprise-edition).
+The dollar figures below are a dated example from April 2023, not current pricing; confirm current terms with [PortSwigger](https://portswigger.net/burp/dast/pricing.html) before budgeting.

 In this article we'll explore how you can calculate the actual cost of setting up and using a product like this, both from the software pricing perspective, but also from the human and infrastructure resource perspective.